This call closed on 15th April, 2021

 In response of the urgent need for clinical research into COVID-19, KCE Trials is organising a rolling call for proposals for COVID-19 clinical trials, using a fast-track procedure for selection (4 weeks after submission).
 The call is for rapid response proposals i.e. studies that should be up and running within the next months.
-It is a rolling call, meaning that the selection process starts upon submission and that there is no fixed closing date (the tentative closing date of the call, October 15th 2020 13.00, may be prolonged depending on availability of funding next year).
+It is a rolling call, meaning that the selection process starts upon submission and that there is no fixed closing date (the tentative closing date of the call is currently April 15th 2021.
 The existing KCE Trials selection process is adapted and simplified to be used to select, fund and follow-up ‘rapid response’ COVID studies.
 The high-level process can be found below.

 The funding of trials selected in this fast-track rolling call will not originate from the usual KCE Trials Programme budget, but will be decided on a case by case basis and will require specific approvals from the Federal Minister of Budget.
 The prolongation of this call is conditional to the availability of funding.